What it is

 - Enable the de-esser in the dynamics rack

-- Set Threshold just below the loudest "S" — the meter will show suppression when it engages
+- Set Threshold just below the loudest "S": the meter will show reduction when it engages

 - Set Range (max attenuation, typically -4 to -8 dB)